InvisiTech-Labs/revamped-pipeline/README.md

 # InvisiTech Labs
-## Revamped Onboarding Pipeline (WIP)
+## Revamped Onboarding Pipeline (Archive)

-This is the current onboarding document.
-However, may become obsolete anytime.
-Most new hires have moved to the **main onboarding repo**.
+This repo was part of early onboarding documentation.

-> **Note**: This repo is kept only for reference purposes.
+> ⚠️ This content may be outdated.
+Refer to the main onboarding repo for updated docs.